 Hazel D. Cole Fellowship

 *The Stroum Center is not currently accepting applications for the Hazel D. Cole Fellowship.
-The details of the fellowship are currently being revised, and more information will be available later this academic year.*
+Please check back in October 2019 for more information about the fellowship for the 2020-2021 academic year.*

 The Cole Fellow must agree to remain in residence at the University of Washington for the tenure of the fellowship.
 The Fellow is expected to offer one undergraduate course during the academic year, of a size and scope to be determined in conjunction with the Stroum Center, and to offer one public lecture for the community.